 All forms and transcripts must be in the Admission Office prior to the deadline for applications indicated in the academic calendar.
 The normal processing of an application requires from two to four weeks.
 Applicants whose qualifications are satisfactory will be notified of their acceptance.

 A student desiring to transfer from another college must follow all of the steps outlined above in applying for admission.
 In addition to his or her high school record, the student must request the registrar of each college attended since high school graduation to send an official transcript of his or her academic work.
 A transfer student from an accredited college will be admitted upon evidence of satisfactory work from the college previously attended.
 A student entering from another college who desires to transfer credits earned there to this institution must submit his or her records as early as possible for evaluation.
 The student must state in a letter accompanying the application that a transfer of credits is desired.

-The applicant must also request each college from which he or she wishes to transfer credits to send the Admissions Officer of American Baptist College a catalogue describing the academic program of that school.
+The applicant must also request each college from which he or she wishes to transfer credits to send the Admissions Officer of American Baptist College a catalog describing the academic program of that school.
 All courses taken at another college that is accredited may be applied toward graduation at American Baptist College if they are directly comparable to courses offered at American Baptist College.
 Only the grade of â€śCâ€ť or above may be transferred.
-However, residence requirements described later in this section must be met.
-A student entering the non-degree program leading to the Certificate in Bible may transfer any credits from a non-accredited college that are comparable to courses offered at American Baptist College, if the residence requirements are met. â€śAccredited Collegeâ€ť refers to undergraduate institutions which are either regionally accredited or which have â€śaccreditedâ€ť status with the Association for Biblical Higher Education.
+However, residence requirements described later in this section must be met. â€śAccredited Collegeâ€ť refers to undergraduate institutions which are either regionally accredited or which have â€śaccreditedâ€ť status with the Association for Biblical Higher Education.